janegca/fem-challenges/README.md

 1. Run the HTML and CSS through the W3 Validators, make any necessary corrections
 1. Submit solution on Frontend Mentor
+1. Correct any Accessibility problems identified by Frontend Mentor

 ## Completed Challenges